Call us toll free: +64 226953063

 GRASPLR Help & Support

-Interpretation Lenses: Frameworks for Decoding Patterns in Audience Behavior
+Interpretation Lenses – Frameworks for Decoding Patterns in Audience Behavior

 Data Without Interpretation Is Just Volume

-Interpretation Lenses as Cognitive Frameworks
+Interpretation Lenses as Cognitive Infrastructure

 Meaning Is a Function of Perspective